c-o-pr/ddrescue-helper/README.md

 **Usability**

+- [ ] Fix awareness of the EFI service parition
+- [ ] ADD -z print a summary of LBA extents affected by read errors This is a sanity check for -Z. Large areas of errors indicates a failed drive and zapping is impractical.
+- [ ] ADD -p -z checks for unmanageably large numbers of problem blocks in the map
-- [ ] ADD Check for <file> to <file> if destination is directory and reuse file name.
+- [ ] ADD Force use of /dev/rdisk on macOS for speed.
-- [ ] ADD auto unmount of destination drive and help with removal of stale fstab entires for the destination after copy is complete.
+- [ ] ADD help with removal of stale fstab entires for the destination after copy is complete.
 - [ ] ADD /dev/ specific fstab entries to prevent automount; including adding and removal without a corresponding drive present.
 - [ ] ADD help for changing volume LABELs and partition/volume UUIDs
 /System/Library/Filesystems/TYPE.fs/Contents/Resources/TYPE.util -s rdisk21s10
 No "/dev", -s to set new random UUID
-- [ ] ADD Only auto unmount for copy not scan ?? maybe not
+- [ ] ADD Only auto unmount for copy/zap not scan ?? maybe not
-- [ ] ADD Save the ddrecue work summaries for each run so that progress can be re-examined.
+- [ ] ADD Save the ddrescue work summaries for each run so that progress can be examined.
 - [ ] ADD Input a list of files to copy (source).
 - [ ] ADD Option to remove metadata by <label>
-- [ ] ADD Comsistency checks for volume names and helper metadata
+- [ ] ADD Consistency checks for volume names and helper metadata
 - [ ] XXX fsck robustness assistance for corrupted volumes
 - [ ] ADD GPT / MBR / table recovery
 - [ ] ADD Partition superblock recovery
 - [ ] XXX Fix src/dst relative file path naming to be per CWD not the label folder
-- [ ] XXX Devices must be /dev qualified although this could be inferred
+- [ ] XXX Devices must be "/dev/" specced although this could be inferred
 - [ ] XXX Verify Label tolerates whitespace or disallow.
 - [ ] ADD selectable rate limit for -P
 - [ ] ADD zap preview and confirmation
 - [ ] ADD prettify the output of -Z and save it in a log
 - [ ] ADD a summary of unreadable blocks in output of -Z, inc failed retry
 - [ ] ADD improve signal handling for suspend / resume / abort of helper. currently ^C doesn't work after ^Z
+- [x] ADD Check for source file is newer than dest file
+- [x] ADD Check for <file> to <file> if destination is directory
-- [x] XXX indentical source / dest check needs to cosnider different paths to same resource
+- [x] XXX identical source / dest check needs to consider different paths to same resource
 - [x] XXX -s Slow reads block spread for best coverage.
 - [x] XXX -p -s Adjust partition offset based on device specified
 - [x] ADD rate log reporting for slow areas and related files